 Arriving for lessons

-- Plan to arrive with enough time to change into swimming attire
+- Arrive in swimming attire or plan to arrive with enough time to change into swimming attire

 - A rinsing shower is required before entering the pool